ShahedSabab/hotel-reviews-sentiment-analysis/README.md

 SOTA Model (RoBERTa): The SOTA model leverages transfer learning and a custom RoBERTa model to classify the reviews.
 Overall, 79% accuracy is achieved from this model.

-• The base model uses Tf-Idf and logistic regression.
+• The base model uses Tf-Idf and logistic regression.<br/>
-• Pytorch is used to develop the SOTA model.
+• Pytorch is used to develop the SOTA model.<br/>
-• The SOTA model uses Hugging face 'roberta-base' pretrained model.
+• The SOTA model uses Hugging face 'roberta-base' pretrained model.<br/>
-• Dropout has been performed to reduce overfitting.
+• Dropout has been performed to reduce overfitting.<br/>
-• The best model(SOTA) achieves 79% accuracy.
+• The best model(SOTA) achieves 79% accuracy.<br/>

 # Data Analysis and Performance
 ### Class Distribution